30 Corporate Team Building Event Ideas

 Pokemon isn’t just for kids.
 This free app encourages players to get outside and capture augmented reality pocket creatures to raise and battle.
 The game’s structure is based on teamwork, which is why The Next Web chose it as their central team bonding activity.
 They even made the event mandatory, although it didn’t have to be since employees were in the habit of looking forward to these 30-minute challenges every day.
 The game gave them a chance to chat and build rapport with one another while indulging in a little healthy competition.

 Source: The Next Web

 22. Create an autonomous system.

-Pandora encourages their employees to form their own team building groups through shared interests like cold-brew coffee and kayaking.
-In order to participate, employees must form a group with a minimum number of participants.
+Pandora encourages their employees to form their team-building groups through shared interests like cold-brew coffee and kayaking.
+To participate, employees must form a group with a minimum number of participants.
 When they’ve reached that number, Pandora funds their group outings.
 Because the whole endeavor is free for them, employees have been extremely active in this program, participating and leading multiple groups at a time.
-The end result is a semi-autonomous method for facilitating team building events on a consistent basis.
+The result is a semi-autonomous method for facilitating team-building events consistently.

 23. Conduct personal check-ins.